-What is Working Capital?
+What Is Working Capital?

-Working Capital Formula
+How to Calculate Working Capital

 You can calculate the working capital of an organization by using the following formula: